yeokm1/nus-soc-print/README.md

 2. Remaining quota check
 3. Print Status Check
 4. Print to custom printer
-5. Page formatting for pdf files
+5. Page formatting for documents
 6. Can share files to this app via file browser applications